 Chocolate factory tours in Switzerland

 - Confiserie Sprungli (Zurich, Switzerland) – Open since 1859, a vacation in Zurich will allow you to tour this chocolate factory that specializes in truffles.
+Pick-up a rental car from the Zurich Airport and make the 25 minute drive to indulge.

 - Maison Cailler (Broc, Switzerland) – Now owned by Nestle, this factory provides visitors a tour which has been described as a chocolate theme park.